dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc1/Getting_Started_with_Python.md

 Earlier, we used two variables `Item` and `item` to store string values.
 Let's now use variables to store numbers and numeric calculations.

-Step 1: Replace the previous content of your file with this code:
+<span class="step-number">1</span> Replace the previous content of your file with this code:

 ```python
 a = 20